-2002 is the Year of the Horse in Chinese Astrology.
+2014 is the Year of the Horse in Chinese Astrology.
+It commences this year on January 31st and goes to February 19th of next year.
 The Horse needs to be loved....and to love in return.
 Horse natives need to touch and be touched, to hold and be held, and to be in relationship.

 Other Horses will find that although they dislike being alone, they often are.
 Some will jump from one relationship to another just to be in one; while others wait for the right man or woman...and years go by before they look around and realize something has to change or they are going to stay alone.